Kue: Kue kering

 In Indonesian language kue kering (dried kue) is identical to Western cookies.
-Almost all kue kering are baked or fried with minimal or no water content, and thus they has longer shelf life compared to kue basah, which is easily spoiled.
+Almost all kue kering are baked or fried with minimal or no water content, and thus they have longer shelf life compared to kue basah, which easily spoil.
 Some variants, especially kaasstengels, plainly demonstrate Dutch origin (kaas is Dutch word for cheese).
 Kue kering is often served during annual holidays and important festivities, popularly offered to visiting guests during Lebaran and Natal.
 Examples of kue kering are: